-The Group's remuneration policy for executive directors and prescribed officers takes into account fixed and variable components of total reward (informed by Remchannel benchmark) linked to specific performance targets.
+The Group's remuneration policy for executive directors and prescribed officers considers fixed and variable components of total reward (informed by Remchannel benchmark) linked to specific performance targets.

-Shareholders were consulted in the process of establishing the remuneration policy.
+Shareholders were consulted in this process of establishing the remuneration policy.

 Remuneration is disclosed per individual executive director and prescribed officer in the Company's annual integrated report and annual financial statements.
 The remuneration policy and report on the implementation of the remuneration policy are set out in the remuneration report in the Company's annual integrated report and is voted upon annually by shareholders on an advisory basis.
-At the 2020 AGM, 99.59% (2019: 89.8 %, 2018: 99.87%) of shareholders voted in favour of the Group's remuneration policy and 99.96% (2019: 99.92%, 2018: 99.98%) voted in favour of the implementation of the remuneration policy.
+At the 2021 AGM, 97.29% (2020: 99.59%, 2019: 89.8 %, 2018: 99.87%) of shareholders voted in favour of the Group's remuneration policy and 97.29% (2020: 99.96%, 2019: 99.92%, 2018: 99.98%) voted in favour of the implementation of the remuneration policy.